May 2023 Global Temperatures

 (a better proxy for pre-industrial temperatures)

 This graph by Columbia University replaces the traditional 1951-1980 baseline period with 1880-1920 for the reasons given in "A Better Graph."
-The graph is produced by Climate Science, Awareness, and Solutions at Columbia University, and also available as a PDF.
-A monthly data table for recent years is published by CSAS.
+The graph is produced by Climate Science, Awareness, and Solutions (CSAS) at Columbia University, and also available as a PDF.
+Data presented above is sourced from the 2024 monthly temperature data table published by CSAS.
+Additional information and baseline comparisons are available on the Global Temperature page of the Columbia University website.

 Monthly global temperature data and reports